se-panfilov/anarchy-engine/packages/anarchy-shared/legal/DISCLAIMER.md

-# Disclaimer of Warranty and Liability — anarchy-shared
+# Disclaimer of Warranty and Liability — @hellpig/anarchy-shared

 **Scope.** “Project” means the software, source code, binaries, documentation, and other materials in this repository or distribution package.